GalvanizeDataScience/zipfian-distribution/README.md

 * Convert shell scripts to use [Chef](http://www.opscode.com/chef/) or [Puppet](http://puppetlabs.com/) for increased portability of the individual scripts.

-* Write documentation/tutorials on how to run specific non-standard libraries installs (i.e. Spark).
+* Write documentation/tutorials on how to run specific non-standard library installs (i.e. Spark).

 * Add R packages and [R studio](http://www.rstudio.com/)